October 8, 2024

 On the other hand, if someone works as a freelancer or contractor, they usually keep the copyright to their work unless their contract states otherwise.

 For software, the law treats computer programs like literary works, meaning the software developer is usually the copyright owner unless there’s an agreement stating otherwise.
+It is essential to obtain the copyright owner’s permission before using any original software to avoid infringement.

 • Keeping records of when and how the work was created.

 • Using a copyright notice like “© [Author’s Name] [Year of Creation],” to clearly show ownership.
+Including the copyright symbol © along with the owner’s name and year of publication serves as a helpful notice for others and could be advantageous in the event of copyright infringement proceedings.

 • If you are worried about someone using your work without permission, seek legal advice to understand how to protect your rights and take action if needed.

-The role of licensing and assignment
+The role of licensing and assignment of copyright

-A license allows the copyright owner to keep the ownership but gives someone else limited rights to use the work for specific reason or time period.
+Copyright owners can let others use their work by either licensing or assigning their copyright.
+A licence allows the copyright owner to keep the ownership but gives someone else limited rights to use the work for a specific reason or time period.
+The copyright owner’s rights are protected, and they can ensure that their work is used appropriately.

 The owner can also register the work with a licensing body (such as a collecting society) which will handle licensing agreements with users and collect payments (royalties) on their behalf.